haarlems/forensics/chapters/chapter-01-digital-forensics/05-memory-analysis/reading/README.md

 # Memory analysis
-A wealth of evidence resides in the memory of the analyzed system, which can be used to correlate with other evidence, such as network or disk activity. <br />
+A wealth of evidence resides in the random access memory (RAM) of the analyzed system, which can be used to correlate with other evidence, such as network or disk activity. <br />
-When the system is shutdown, the random access memory (RAM) data is lost.
+When the system is shutdown, the memory data is lost.

+The memory capture used in this class: [download here](TODO)

 ## Memory artifacts
 - network connections